Tigers vs. White Sox Player Props Betting Odds

 Greene Stats

-- Greene will look for his fourth straight game with a hit in this matchup.
-During his last five outings he is hitting .250 with a double, a home run, four walks and an RBI.
+- Greene will look for his fifth straight game with a hit in this matchup.
+In his last five games he is hitting .368 with a double, a home run, six walks and two RBI.

 Greene Recent Games